cyclr/docs/_bin/v2/pages/05-application-connectors/authentication/magento-2-webhooks.md

 2. Paste your `Access Token` into the `API Key` field and click `Next`.
 (Be sure to enter your **Access Token** and not your **Consumer Key**).
 3. Your connector is now setup and ready to go!

-> Depending on your firewall settings you may need to manually enable DELETE commands.

-### Available Webhooks

-* Customer
-    * New Customer
-    * Customer Updated
-    * Customer Deleted
-* Product
-    * New Product
-    * Product Updated
-    * Product Deleted
-* Order
-    * New Order
-    * Order Updated
-* Subscriber
-    * Subscriber Saved

 </section>